 About our School

 Founded in 1981, Dhahran British Grammar School follows the National Curriculum for England and delivers externally assessed (I)GCSE examinations as well as offering a full A Level programme.
-The school is accredited by the Council of International Schools (CIS), British Schools Overseas (BSO), British Schools in the Middle East (BSME) and Middle States Association for Colleges and Schools (MSA).
+The school is accredited by the Council of International Schools (CIS), British Schools Overseas (BSO) and Middle States Association for Colleges and Schools (MSA).

 The school accommodates pupils from Foundation Stage 1 to Year 13 and currently has a population of approximately 700 pupils representing over 60 different nationalities.
 Pupils are taught by suitably qualified and experienced staff who themselves are largely British in origin.
 The school is an accredited examination centre for Cambridge Assessment International Examinations (CAIE) formerly Cambridge International Examination (CIE) and Edexcel Pearson.
 All school results are made public to the parents and to the broader community; they are consistently at a very high level and would match high-performing schools in the UK.
 Along with these external examinations, standardised testing is undertaken annually and formal and informal assessment take place in the classrooms on regular basis.
 Written reports are sent to parents in Terms 1 and 3 and two parent/teacher conferences take place annually.

 The school offers an excellent after school activities programme, is an Independent Award Centre (IAC) for the Duke of Edinburgh International Award (D of E) and regularly participates in Model United Nations (MUN) and British Schools in the Middle East (BSME) games at primary and secondary levels to provide an excellent all round educational experience for students.